 Not familiar with all the ingredients in my almond flour peanut butter cookies recipe?
 Learn more about them below:

-Here’s the scoop on the almond flour peanut butter cookies recipe ingredients:
+Here’s the scoop on these health cookies ingredients:

 Brown Erythritol: A better for you, low carb substitute for brown sugar.
 It contains 70% of the sweetness of sugar.
 It doesn’t raise blood sugar or insulin levels either, so it’s diabetes-friendly!